 The Sankt Michaelis church or simply “Michel”

 If you ask people for direction to the Sankt Michaelis church you might not get a helpful answer at all.
-If you ask for the Michel, this will be much more leading to your target.
+If you ask for the “Michel” instead, this is more likely to lead to the goal.

 Every day at 10am and 9pm there is a person playing chorals on a trumpet in all 4 directions.
 Not only a the top, but also at the very bottom the Michel has intesting things to offer.
 In the cellar there is the Krypta, which has an exhibition about the 1000-year-old history of Hamburg.